Secrets to Fasting and Prayer

 What drives a person to choose a life of prayer and fasting?
 And what do you need to know?
 Let’s look at a few of the famous spiritual diets — or fasts — in the Bible:

-Adam and Eve Fast (Genesis 2 and 3)
+Adam and Eve Fast (Genesis 2)

 Perfect world, perfect man, perfect woman, perfect communication with God — everything was perfect — yet they were put on a diet!
 As a test of their obedience and love for God, they were told to refrain from eating the fruit of one tree.
 They didn’t.